Meet the cosmic rock stars headed for the moon | CNN

 — An odd-looking fish swimming 5 miles beneath the waves of the Pacific Ocean is the deepest ever filmed.

-— Eggs are a symbol of new life, but they also have lots to say about the past.
+— Eggs are a symbol of new life, but fossilized specimens also have lots to say about the past.

 — See which animals make up “The New Big 5” in a stunning wildlife photography book.